Federal judge hires high-powered D.C. attorney to defend his actions in Flynn case

 Wilkinson, known for her top-notch legal skills and get-results style, is expected to file a notice with the court in the coming week about representing the judge.
 She declined to comment when reached Friday evening.
 Sullivan also declined to comment through his office.

 A federal judge doesn’t typically hire private counsel to respond to an appeals court, and yet so much about Flynn’s case has been a departure from the norm.
-A defendant doesn’t normally plead guilty under oath, and then try to withdraw that admission, as Flynn did.
-The Justice Department almost never drops a case once they have essentially won a conviction, a signed guilty plea, as Attorney General William P. Barr ordered earlier this month.
+A defendant doesn’t normally plead guilty under oath and then try to withdraw that admission, as Flynn did.
+The Justice Department almost never drops a case once it has essentially won a conviction, a signed guilty plea, as Attorney General William P. Barr ordered earlier this month.

 About two weeks ago, Sullivan pushed off Barr’s request and paused Flynn’s case to invite outside groups and a retired federal judge to argue against the Justice Department’s proposal.

-Note: Correction: An earlier version of this story incorrectly referred to the U.S. Court of Appeals for the District of Columbia Circuit.